ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 \end{equation}
 $$

+You can find an example implementation of a policy gradient method for continuing problems <a href="https://acfpeacekeeper.github.io/github-pages/rl/ml/dl/2024/03/28/Actor-Critic-Methods.html#continuing-actor-critic-with-eligibility-traces" onerror="this.href='http://localhost:4000/rl/ml/dl/2024/03/28/Actor-Critic-Methods.html#continuing-actor-critic-with-eligibility-traces'">here</a>.

 ### Ch 13.7: Policy Parameterization for Continuous Actions

 In policy-based methods, instead of computing learned probabilities for each and every action, instead we learn statistics of the probability distribution, e.g., the action set might be $$\mathbb{R}$$, with actions chosen from a normal (Gaussian) distribution.